Proposal Preparation

 Visualization Laboratory

-The Visualization Laboratory (Viz Lab) allows University students and faculty to present graphical and performance-intensive 2D and 3D simulations.
-With a direct connection to all University advanced computing resources, the Viz Lab is the perfect tool for high-performance parallel visualization, data exploration, and other advanced 2D and 3D simulations.
+The Visualization Laboratory (Viz Lab) is a tool for all University of Miami students and faculty to present graphical and performance intensive 2D and 3D simulations.
+With a direct connection to all University Advanced Computing resources, the Viz Lab is the perfect tool for high-performance parallel visualization, data exploration, and other advanced 2D and 3D simulations.

 The Viz Lab is built around a Cyviz 5×2 20 Megapixel Native display wall and Mechdyne 2×2 passive 3D display wall.
-On these impressive high-resolution displays, users are able to present their work at a paramount level while analyzing details at a granular level.
+On these impressive high-resolution displays, users can present their work at a paramount level while analyzing details at a granular level.

-The Viz Lab sits directly on the research network, providing 10Gb/sec network access to the storage cloud, Triton and Pegasus Supercomputers, and all other advanced computing resources.
-It was built with the focus to interpret real-world scenarios such as computational modeling, simulation, analysis, visualization of natural and synthetic phenomena for dynamic engineering, biomedical, epidemiological, and geophysical applications.
+The Viz Lab sits directly on the Research Network, providing 10GB/sec network access to the Storage Cloud, Triton and Pegasus Supercomputers, and all other Advanced Computing resources.
+It was built with the focus to interpret real-world scenarios such as computational modelling, simulation, analysis, visualization of natural and synthetic phenomena for dynamic engineering, biomedical, epidemiological, and geophysical applications.

 The 3D display wall supports stereoscopic 3D, for users looking to captivate audiences with something a little more eye-popping or simply looking to add depth to their work.
 It is composed of four 46-inch ultra-thin LCD Planar panels and supports resolutions up to 5120 x 2880.